bomonike/bomonike.github.io/ham-radio.md

 A <strong>band-pass filter</strong> filters out incoming signal.
 Attenuation is the signal lost in the passband.

-Light travels at about a constant of 300,000 kilometers per second.

-To get
-want the length of a half-wavelength antenna in inches based on a given wavelength.
-First let's get our wavelength to a frequency using 300 divided by wavelength in meters, which is equal to the frequency in megahertz.
-300 / 6 meters = 50 MHz.
-Now that we have our frequency (50 MHz), let's use the tried-and-true formula for a half-wavelength antenna: 468 / frequency in MHz = antenna length in feet.
-468 / 50 MHz = 9.36 feet.
-To convert to inches, take 9.36 feet x 12 = 112.32 inches.

-An <strong>antenna analyzer</strong> measures whether an antenna is resonant at the desired operating frequency.
-It puts out a tiny signal to determine the reactance, impedance, standing wave ratio and resonant frequency of the antenna being evaluated.
-In some cases it can detect a cable fault in your feed line.

 On a 80-meter dipole would have a height of 8 meters (26 feet) above ground.

 <a target="_blank" href="https://study.hamradioprep.com/courses/take/general-license-course-2023-2027/lessons/44705634-digital-circuits-video">VIDEO</a>